Rough Draft: Alaska Adventure

 - Katmai National Park – salmon run and bears

-- Denali National Park – North America’s tallest peak
+- Denali National Park – North America’s tallest peak and third tallest peak in the world

 - Seward – perfect base for exploring the southern parts of Alaska